lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 - wstr
 - long-str
 - long-wstr

+block commands
 - move
+- copy
+- tiles
+- scene

-All commands except for move take a name argument as its first parameter.
+A value command takes a name argument as its first parameter.
 The name is entered into the symbol table as a key that maps to the current RAM address.
 This allows the RAM cell at the current address to be used like a variable in the program section.
 To prevent an entry into the symbol table,